ajit-sharma/mbrc-plugin/README.md

 If you want to check the currently released plugin code please check the mb22-fixes branch.

 Currently there is no public documentation of the API Available but it is planned as soon as the version 1.x features are finalized, however there is a metadata page available when the plugin running that has information on most of the calls.
-Also there is some swagger documentation integrated with the API, but it seems not operational after the migration to NServiceKit.
+The API is somewhat documented and build with ServiceStack.Api.Swagger, so if you put the *swagger-ui* folder in the MusicBee Plugins folder you should be able to access the documentation through *http://localhost:port/swagger-ui/index.html* (where port is the port marked as http at the plugin settings page).
+Please keep in mind that the resource list should be available under *http://localhost:port/resources*, and you will probably need to insert it manually if you downloaded and extracted the swagger-ui zip file.

 Building
 -------